ml4wifi-devs/mapc-optimal/docs/index.rst

    optimization criteria: maximizing the sum of the throughput of all nodes in the network and maximizing the minimum throughput of all nodes in the network.
--  **Modulation and coding scheme (MCS) optimization**: Select the optimal MCS for each transmission.
+-  **Modulation and coding scheme (MCS) selection**: Select the optimal MCS for each transmission.
 -  **Transmission power selection**: Set the appropriate transmit power to maximize network performance.
--  **Versatile network configuration**: Define network settings by specifying network nodes, available MCSs, channel model parameters, and transmission power levels.
+-  **Versatile network configuration**: Define network settings by specifying network nodes, available MCSs, and transmission power levels.

 Installation